gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

     :::note

-    You must connect using `http`, not `https`.
+    You must connect using `http`.
 This is because you cannot connect to the insecure Altair WebSocket from a page loaded over HTTPS.

     :::